elf4j/elf4j-tinylog/README.md

 The usual [tinylog configuration](https://tinylog.org/v2/configuration/) applies.

-With Maven, an end-user application would use this provider as a dependency of the `runtime` scope:
+With Maven, in addition to the [ELF4J API](https://github.com/elf4j/elf4j-api#the-client-api) compile-scope dependency, an end-user application would use this provider as a runtime-scope dependency:

 ```xml